frederic-perez/AmE-dictionary/data/dictionary.md

 __hoss__
 __host__ _n_ :four: __1__ An army. __2__ A great number; a multitude. _A host of grandchildren and great-grandchildren._ _It provides a host of vaccines._ _A host of data._
 __hot button__ _n slang_ Something that elicits a strong emotional response or reaction: _an issue that became a hot button among younger voters._
+__hot desking__ _idiom_ The act or practice of sharing desks or workstations between employees in an office so as to cut down on the amount of office space required.
 __hot glue__
 __hot potato__ _idiom_ Something that is difficult or dangerous to deal with. _Gun control is a political hot potato._
 __hot seat__